ramyardaneshgar/THM-Writeup-Splunk-SettingUpSOCLab/README.md

 # Splunk-SettingUpSOCLab
-Splunk: Setting Up a SOC Lab - Installing, configuring, and integrating log sources on Linux and Windows environments for centralized monitoring.
+Splunk: Setting Up a SOC - Installing, configuring, and integrating log sources on Linux and Windows environments for centralized monitoring.

 **Developed by:** Ramyar Daneshgar